TwelveIterationMods/DefaultOptions/README.md

 Starting in Minecraft 1.18, Default Options provides an API for other mods to register their own default option files.

-To use this API, you must specify Default Options as a build dependency in your Gradle file.
+To use this API, you must specify Default Options as a build dependency in your Gradle file (see next section).
 You should only use classes from within the `net.blay09.mods.defaultoptions.api` package, as other classes may have unexpected breaking changes.

 To plug into Default Options, create a class implementing `DefaultOptionsPlugin`.
 This class will be loaded by a Service